dhaillant/Tune-O-Matic/README.md

 LMNC Forum about Tune-O-Matic tuner: https://lookmumnocomputer.discourse.group/t/tune-o-matic-tuner/36

 ## generating frequency data
+The firmware creates itself the complete frequency data. *No need to use the ruby script anymore.*

-The firmwares already contains values for A4=440Hz and 6 cents deviation allowed.
+The generated values are valid for A4=440Hz and 6 cents maximum deviation allowed.

+You can edit the code and modify the values for A4 `A4_reference` (in 1/10th of Hertz) and for in-tune range `cents` (in cents).

+---
+**Deprecated:**
+(will be removed)

-Use the ruby script **freqs_ranges.rb**:
+Use the ruby script `freqs_ranges.rb`:

   ruby freqs_ranges.rb

-Copy and paste the results in the Arduino code, in the array *frequencyTable* By default, the script generates frequencies for A4=440Hz and 10 cents deviation.
+~~Copy and paste the results in the Arduino code, in the array *frequencyTable*~~ By default, the script generates frequencies for A4=440Hz and 10 cents deviation.
 You can tweak the results by passing the following parameters: